 The $5 million after that are charged 0.59% and the next $10 million are charged 0.49%.
 However, there aren’t any charged beyond the account management fees, so you don’t have to worry about annual, transfer, or closing fees.

-So what types of accounts are supported through Personal Capital?
+So what types of investment accounts are supported through Personal Capital?
 There are many: both individual and joint non-retirement counts; Roth, traditional, SEP, and rollover IRAs; and trusts.

 Through your Personal Capital investments, you can expect a healthy range in your portfolio.
 For example, when buying U.S. equities, they buy a diversified sample of at least 70 individual stocks that epitomize their tactical weighting approach and optimize your account for tax purposes.